lpsinger/gwcelery/doc/gwcelery.tasks.orchestrator.rst

 * :meth:`~gwcelery.tasks.orchestrator.handle_superevent` is called for each
   superevent.
-It waits for a short duration of :obj:`~gwcelery.config.orchestrator_timeout` seconds for the selection of the superevent by the :mod:`superevent manager <gwcelery.tasks.superevents>` to stabilize, then performs data quality checks.
+It waits for a short duration of :obj:`~gwcelery.conf.orchestrator_timeout` seconds for the selection of the superevent by the :mod:`superevent manager <gwcelery.tasks.superevents>` to stabilize, then performs data quality checks.
 If the data quality checks pass, then it calls :meth:`~gwcelery.tasks.orchestrator.preliminary_alert` to